 The Rug programming model was created to help you streamline and better manage your software delivery lifecycle.
 By writing Rugs, i.e., programs that implement the Rug programming model, you are able to automate code modifications and API calls up through complex workflows and decision points.
 There are several different types of Rugs, each providing a different way to help you improve your development and operations lifecycle.

-- Rug handlers respond to events.
-Handlers can use the information on an event and its related events to message the right team members, take direct action, and/or create new events, which can trigger other handlers.
+- Rug event handlers respond to events.
+Event handlers can use the information on an event and its related events to message the right team members, take direct action, and/or create new events, which can trigger other event handlers.
 Need to notify someone when their commit causes a stack trace in production?
-Automate that with a handler.
+Automate that with an event handler.

-- Rug commands are tasks you can execute within chat, automating common tasks in software development and operation.
-Want to release a new version of your service to production?
-Do it right in chat with a command.
+- Rug command handlers respond to messages in chat, allowing you quickly create bot commands to automate common tasks in software development and operation.
+Want to automate the release of a new version of your service to production?
+Write a command handler so you can initiate the release right from chat.

 - Project updates: Editors